 - God Is Flawed: And unable to comprehend emotions or the complexities of humans, since it's so isolated.

 - Hates Being Alone: Until it made friends with Lacie, the Core was all alone in the Abyss, which is why Lacie gave her black rabbits to the Core and wanted her child to become its host.
 When Alice tells it that her sister's body and mind are on their limit as a result of the Core's power and they need to separate them, the Core completely loses it.

 - Immortal Immaturity: Despite being sentient and as old as the world itself, it's still entirely primitive and undeveloped emotionally, acting like a selfish toddler and only understanding basic emotions like loneliness and anger.
 The first step to a better relationship between it and humanity comes from the Core finally deciding to put someone else's wellbeing before its own.

-- No Name Given: It doesn't have a real name.
-At the end of the series, Leo decides they should give the Core a name to form a more friendly relationship with it.
+- Never Given a Name: The Core doesn't have an actual name because no one ever gave it one.
+At the end of the series, Leo decides to choose a name for the Core to form a friendlier relationship with it.

 - Sentient Cosmic Force: The force commanding the Abyss and whose dreams upon which reality and life is founded.
 It's basically the god of the world in Pandora Hearts, with the resulting Chains alternating between Our Angels Are Different and Our Demons Are Different.